Mount Gangapurna

 Includes

-• Annapurna Conservation Area Permit Fees.
+• Annapurna Conservation Area Permit Fees for entering and trekking through the Conservation Area.

 Excludes

-• International plane ticket to and from Nepal.
+• International airfare to and from Nepal is not included.

 Dates & Availability